 - 4 sprigs fresh thyme

-- ¾ cup tiny tomatoes or seeded, diced vine-ripe tomatoes
+- ¾ cup ripe cherry tomatoes or seeded, diced tomatoes

 - 1 cup cooked chickpeas